Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Experiment Results

-\paragraph{When the teacher does not have access to gold answers, can we compute Expected Utility with respect to teacher answers?} Teachers can be inaccurate and may not even have access to gold answers.
+\textbf{When the teacher does not have access to gold answers, can we compute Expected Utility with respect to teacher answers?} Teachers can be inaccurate and may not even have access to gold answers.
 In such scenarios, can we treat the teacher as the gold standard and compute utility with respect to the \emph{teacher's answers}?
 We explore this in Figure \ref{fig:rq2_strategyqa_flan_no_gold}, comparing Expected Utility to Random Intervention and Student Least Confidence.
 The latter denotes that when the student is least confident about any of the answer options, it is more likely to answer incorrectly and hence will benefit from intervention.
 We observe that Expected Utility, computed with teacher answers, also leads to up to 2 points improvement in accuracy at 20\% budget, which is also within 1\% of the accuracy (63.60\%) obtained with 100\% communication cost.
-Hence, \emph{imperfect teacher LLMs can also successfully intervene by building mental models of students that do not rely on ground-truth answers.} Appendix \ref{appendix:RQ2_results} contains additional results for RQ2 with other models and datasets.
+In Appendix Table~\ref{tab:rq2_strategyqa_llama_no_gold}, we conduct the same experiment with a much stronger teacher (LLaMA-65B) and a weaker student (LLaMA-7B) and obtain even stronger evidence of this result.
+Stronger teachers like LLaMA-65b are significantly better at solving reasoning tasks and thus their predicted labels will mostly match the gold labels.
+Hence, even if we rely on the teacher’s predictions for computing expected utility, it improves student accuracy by up to 5 points (statistically significant with $p = 0.02$), further closing the gap between `with and without gold label' scenarios.
+In summary, we conclude that \emph{imperfect teacher LLMs can also successfully intervene by building mental models of students that do not rely on ground-truth answers.} Appendix \ref{appendix:RQ2_results} contains additional results for RQ2 with other models and datasets.

-\subsection{RQ3: Given a set of intervention data, can a teacher model use Theory of Mind to personalize its explanations for a student model to improve student performance?}
+\subsection{RQ3: Given a set of intervention data, can a teacher model personalize its explanations for a student model to improve student performance?}

 The previous RQ showed how the teacher may build a few-shot mental model of the student to decide \emph{when} to intervene, given a fixed budget.
 Upon intervention, the teacher communicates an explanation generated by prompting the model with random human explanations.
 This leads to an unpersonalized teacher that assumes that the explanation it generates in order to solve the task will be automatically helpful for the student.
 However, an effective teacher should tailor its explanations to fill in gaps in the student's knowledge \cite{wellman2004theory}.
 With this motivation, the teacher builds another few-shot mental model of the student, this time generating helpful explanations that are more likely to benefit the student.